 1. Illustrative Case Study

-Use: Often used to introduce a topic or provide background information.
+Use: Mainly used to set a context for presenting an issue or giving background information.

 2. Exploratory or Pilot Case Study

-Purpose: Investigates a situation in its early stages or explores new and unfamiliar subjects.
+Purpose: Used when studying a situation at its onset or whenever faced with new and unfamiliar themes.

-Focus: Helps in identifying questions and hypotheses for further research.
+Focus: Helpful when formulating questions and hypotheses for other studies.

 Use: Often precedes more in-depth research.